ratboy666/am9511/README.md

 Microsoft, IEEE, Hi-Tech C formats are supported.

-This is designed to run both on a Z80, or on a generic sytem with gcc (or tcc). floatcnv works on both Z80 and hosting platforms. am9511.c has some issues with Z80, but is primarily to be integrated into emulation platforms. howto.txt has some instructions for integrating into Zxc and RunCPM.
+This is designed to run both on a Z80, or on a generic sytem with gcc (or tcc). floatcnv works on both Z80 and hosting platforms. am9511 is primarily to be integrated into emulation platforms. howto.txt has some instructions for integrating into Zxc and RunCPM.

 Emulation of AM9511 is now feature complete -- can be integrated.
 NOTE - this is beta only.
 If integrated, or using live chip, AM9511.BAS is MBASIC test program that can drive both the emulator or the actual chip.